Timinator2000/Algorithm_X/13 - coloring your requirements/02 - constructing a word search.md

 1. Each word must be placed on the grid.

-2. Each location may or may not be used, but if it is used more than once, it must always be colored with the same letter.
+2. Each location may be used zero to many times, and if it is used more than once, it must always be colored with the same letter.

 The first set of requirements are easy, and they fit perfectly into the paradigms discussed earlier in this playground.
 The second set of requirements are troublesome.
 There is no way to know how many words will intersect at a single location on the grid and some sort of checking must be done to ensure grid locations are only colored a single way.
 Using the perspective of words being placed on the grid, it makes sense to say: